frelon/suse-elemental/docs/firstboot-configuration.md

 * /home

 The only subvolumes that are mounted in early boot inside initrd before switching root are `/etc`, `/root` and `/var`.
-This is relevant for fist boot configuration as these are the subvolumes that tools such as Ignition are capable of modifying at boot time.
+This is relevant for first boot configuration as these are the subvolumes that tools such as Ignition are capable of modifying at boot time.
 Those are the subvolumes that include the `x-initrd.mount` option in `/etc/fstab` file, stating those are mounted before switching root.

 Despite this defaults elemental3ctl is capable of setting additional partitions and different subvolumes.
-Elemental3ctl supports installation parameters provided by a yaml file, the default disk setup is equivalent to the following one:
+`elemental3ctl` supports installation parameters provided by a yaml file, the default disk setup is equivalent to the following one:

 ```yaml